Frequently Asked Questions

 - Rate limit exceeded: Wait a few minutes and try again

-For Local WebLLM agents, this means the model is downloading.
+For Local (wllama) agents, this means the model is downloading from HuggingFace.
 Check:

 - Internet connection is stable